hms-networks/IgnitionEwonConnector/readme.md

 ## [Version](#table-of-contents)

-This module version is compatible with Ignition 7.9.
+This module version is compatible with Ignition 7.9, but is no longer supported and does not receive updates.
 For an Ignition 8 compatible module go to [Ignition-8-master](https://github.com/hms-networks/IgnitionEwonConnector/tree/Ignition-8-master) branch.

 <sup>[Back to top](#table-of-contents)</sup>